chandanmahajan-04/chandanmahajan-04/README.md

-# 👋 Hello, I'm Chandan Mahajan
+#  HELLO I AM CHANDAN MAHAJAN

 I am currently pursuing **B.Tech in Information Technology** with a strong foundation in **Core Java, JDBC, and MySQL**, complemented by front-end skills in **HTML, CSS, and JavaScript**.